-All staff should be aware of indicators of abuse and neglect (see below), understanding that children can be at risk of harm inside and outside of the school, inside and outside of home and online.
-Exercising professional curiosity and knowing what to look for is vital for the early identification of abuse and neglect so that staff are able to identify cases of children who may be in need of help or protection.
+Knowing what to look for is vital for the early identification of abuse and neglect.
+All staff should be aware of the Indicators of abuse and neglect so that they are able to identify cases of children who may be in need of help or protection.